JethroPeng/Stylized-Face/README.md

 ## 🔒 Data Use Policy

 1. **Research Only**
-   Access is limited to **non-commercial academic research** and classroom experiments.
+   Access is limited to **non-commercial academic research**.
 No direct or indirect commercial use.
 2. **No Redistribution**
    You may not share the dataset (in whole or in part), its annotations, or derivatives with third parties without prior written approval.
 3. **Access Control**